-If you wish to adopt one of our shelter friends, you will be asked to fill out an adoption application and provide vet references.
+If you wish to adopt one of our animals, you will be asked to fill out an adoption application and provide vet references.
 All cats and dogs leaving the shelter must be spayed or neutered before going home with you.

 Click here to download our application form »

 Also, check with the shelter daily as animal registry changes frequently.
 Please allow up to 1 hour for the adoption process.

-The shelter is open every day to the public and adopters from 12 - 4 pm and until 6 pm on Friday and Saturday, except major holidays (Easter, Thanksgiving, Christmas, and New Year's Day).
+The shelter is open every day to the public and adopters from 12 - 4 pm.
 Please stop by and visit, you may fall in love with a companion for life!